hexroll/docs.hexroll.app/docs/hexroll-internals/graph-behavior.md

 ### A new dungeon is added

-Even if a new dungeon is generated, the invalidated quest is gone forever, and you will have to regenerate a new quest for the NPC
+Even if a new dungeon is generated, the invalidated quest is gone forever, and you will have to regenerate a new quest for the NPC.
 ![Step5](/images/graph-9.png)